zhangynnancy/zhangynnancy.github.io/_pages/about.md

 I received my Bachelor's degree in [Northeastern University](http://english.neu.edu.cn/) in Shenyang, China, where I am a member of 2011 International class (English) in Software College.

 # Research
-My research interests mainly lie in large scale machine learning with theoretical guarantees and efficient algorithms, but also kernel selection and graph-based semi-supervised learning. <br>
+My research interests mainly lie in **efficient large machine learning with theoretical guarantee**, but also include kernel methods, semi-supervised learning (SSL) and interpretability for neural networks. <br>
-In facts, my works focus on generalization analysis of those areas and building effective and scalable algorithmic tools for them, to channel theory and algorithms into applications.
+Indeed, my works focus on **generalization** analysis of those areas and building effective and scalable **optimization** tools for them, to channel theory and algorithms into applications.

 # Publications
 * **Jian Li**, Yong Liu, Rong Yin, Weiping Wang.
 "Multi-Class Learning using Unlabeled Samples: Theory and Algorithm".
 Published in the 28th International Joint Conference on Artificial Intelligence ([IJCAI 2019](https://ijcai19.org/)).